 Crypts are very prone to melting whenever they’re introduced into a new aquarium, so don’t throw away your crypt if its emersed leaves fall off.
 Once the plant gets used to its new surroundings, submersed leaves will soon appear.
 Before planting the crypt, some aquascapers even recommend trimming off the emersed leaves to encourage the plant to focus its energy on growing submersed leaves, since it’s likely to lose all the old leaves anyway.
 However, don’t use this technique with Cryptocoryne parva, which doesn’t tend to experience crypt melting.

 Mosses are similar to rhizome plants in that they don’t require substrate and can be attached to hardscape via thread or glue.
 In fact, instead of being packaged in pots, they’re usually sold already affixed to a mesh rectangle, driftwood, or decor.
 Moss can also grow as a large, free-floating mass, which is great for colony breeding since baby fish can easily hide from the adults in the dense coverage.
-Java moss, Christmas moss, and peacock moss are some of the most readily available varieties on the market.
+Java moss and Christmas moss are some of the most readily available varieties on the market.
 Marimo moss balls are technically a type of algae, but like normal mosses, they should be gently placed on the ground (not buried) or attached to hardscape.